 This premium lager has a heavy hops aroma, is light-bodied, and has a deep, crispy malt taste, which is a result of using tower-malting and light corn.
 The pale golden lager pours with a small white head and is a smooth beer with which to complement meals.

-Oriental Brewery acquired Cass in 1999 and has since been the brewery responsible for putting Cass Fresh on the market.
+Oriental Brewery acquired Cass in 1999 after falling off.
+In the 1980’s Cass Brewery was the leading brewery and Cass the leading beer.
+However, in the early 1990’s Hite took over as the nations top seller which opened the doors for OB to purchase the Cass Brand.
+Ever since, OB has been the brewery responsible for putting Cass Fresh on the market.
 Today, Cass Fresh sells well globally using premium ingredients like pure water, malt, hops, and cornstarch to give it its quality consistency.

 It has a sweet, malt, and corn foretaste with a trace of fresh hops, but afterward, the aftertaste turns watery, finishing with a slightly bitter aftertaste.
 The beer is also highly carbonated, pouring light golden with a small white head.